Binnette/overpass-prez-2021/slides.md

 Try it for free!!! 💵 http://overpass-turbo.eu/s/1e1S

 ---
-# 🗾 Instruction 'area' or how to get a zone by its name
+# 🗾 Instruction 'area' or how to get a specific zone

 ```c
 area[name="France métropolitaine"]->.FRM;